NextAcademy/curriculum-nextagram-template/README.md

 ## Dependencies

-This template was created against `Python 3.7`
+This template was created against `Python 3.7`.
+Should work with newer versions of Python.
+Not tested with older versions.

 `Peewee` is used as ORM along with a database migration library `peewee-db-evolve`.

-A copy of requirements.txt is included with this project.
+A copy of requirements.txt is included in the repository.

 ```
 autopep8==1.4.3